camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

   name="Synchronous Service Task">
 ```

-Using camunda Modeler, you can configure the service task using the properties panel:
+Using the camunda Modeler, you can configure the service task using the properties panel:

-![Configure Java Deleagte using camunda Modeler][2]
+![Configure Java Delegate using the camunda Modeler][2]

 ## How does it work?